NoOPeEKS/NoOPeEKS/README.md

 #### What am I doing?

 - Writing `PHP`, `Laravel`, `TypeScript`, `JavaScript`, `Node.js`, `Go` and `Python`.
-- Currently working at [Eurecat - Technology Research Center](https://eurecat.org/) as a Junior Fullstack Software Engineer and Data Scientist.
+- Currently working at [Eurecat - Technology Research Center](https://eurecat.org/) as a Software and Machine Learning Engineer.

 #### What are my skill sets?